Count Network Autoregression

-The aim of this contribution is to show that multivariate observation-driven count time series models are suitable for Modelling time-varying network data.
+Multivariate observation-driven count time series models are useful for modeling time-varying network data.
 Such data is increasingly available in many scientific areas (social networks, epidemics, etc.).
 Measuring the impact of a network structure to a multivariate time series process has attracted considerable attention over the last years.
 In an unpublished work, \cite{knight_etal_2016} defined multivariate continuous time series coupled with a network structure as network time series.
 Furthermore these authors proposed methodology for the analysis of such data.
-Such approach has been originally proposed in the context of spatio-temporal data analysis, referred to as Space-Time Autoregressive Moving Average (STARMA) models; \cite{cliff_ord_1975space} and \cite{martin_oeppen_1975identification}, among many others.
-Indeed, a wide variety of available spatial streaming data related to physical phenomena can fit this framework.
-In general, any stream of data for a sample of units whose relations can be modelled through an adjacency matrix (neighborhood structure), adhere to statistical techniques reviewed in this work. \cite{zhu2017} developed a similar model, called Network Autoregressive model (NAR), which is an autoregressive model for continuous network data and established associated least squares inference under two asymptotic regimes (a) with increasing time sample size $T\to\infty$ and fixed network dimension $N$ and (b) with both $N,T$ increasing.
+Such approach has been originally proposed in the context of spatio-temporal data analysis, referred to as Space-Time Autoregressive Moving Average (STARMA) models; \cite{cliff_ord_1975space}, \cite{martin_oeppen_1975identification} and \cite{pfeifer1980three}, among many others.
+In general, any stream of data for a sample of units whose relations can be modeled through an adjacency matrix (neighborhood structure), adhere to statistical techniques developed in this work. \cite{zhu2017} have discussed a similar model, called Network Autoregressive model (NAR), which is an autoregressive model for continuous valued network data and established associated least squares inference under two asymptotic regimes (a) with increasing time sample size $T\to\infty$ and fixed network dimension $N$ and (b) with both $N,T$ increasing.
 More precisely, it is assumed that $N\to \infty$ and $T_N\to\infty$, i.e. the temporal sample size is assumed to depend on $N$.